 Invisible Web, or Cloaked Web or Deep Web: The hidden treasure

-Many have the naive expectation that they can locate anything on the World Wide Web using like Google or Yahoo or Ask.com or Bing.
-The truth is that all of these search engines are indexing 10% of the entire web.
+Many have the naive expectation that they can find anything about the World Wide Web using search engines like Google or Yahoo or Ask.com or Bing.
+The truth is that all of these search engines have indexes of 10% of all web.
 The remaining 90% is called “Invisible Web", the "Cloaked Web"Or"Deep Web.
 "Deep Web Deep Web Deep Web Deep Web Deep Web Deep Web Deep Web Deep Web

 This means that there are huge volumes of data that are available to the public, but they are hidden by the search engines they all know.

-It may be difficult for you to understand that billions of websites cannot appear in Google results.
-But they exist.
-Robot 'spiders' that scan and archive the world wide web have limited capabilities.
+You may find it difficult to understand how billions of websites can't appear in Google results.
+But there are.
+The 'spiders' robots scanning and archiving the world wide web have limited capabilities.

 To understand better, let's start with some figures about the size of the services offered by Google.com, Yahoo.com, Cyberatlas, and MIT.
 The statistics are from the summer of 2013: